That Enigmatic Place Called Los Altos De Jalisco

 • The actual conquest of Mexico (some of it)

 If the conquest of present-day Mexico were a book, the demise of the Mexica (so-called Aztec) empire would only be the intro chapter.
 Just like the Inca in the Andean cultural area, the Mexica22 were a very late and young empire in the North American scene, and let's not mince words, guided by their most sincere religious beliefs, they were also a brutal one.
 Gods had to be appeased with constant sacrifice, so that the former wouldn't destroy humanity in cataclysm for the fifth time.
 Jesus' crucifixion to the nth power.
-Far from being the only country around, the Mexica were surrounded by both allies and, many oppressed foes: the Purepecha, the Totonac (of flying dancers fame) and their own Nahua cousins: the Tlaxcaltecs.
+Far from being the only country around, the Mexica were surrounded by both allies and, many oppressed foes: the Purepecha, the Totonac (of flying dancers fame, we owe vanilla to them) and their own Nahua cousins: the Tlaxcaltecs.

 This fact is instrumental in rectifying another bastardization of Mexican history: the Spanish didn't quite conquer the place.
 Other indigenous peoples and smallpox did, with the Spanish functioning more as a catalyst.
 No matter how more advanced European military technology was, there's no way 600 men could defeat an expanding empire with tens of thousands of soldiers; and sure enough, the Spanish lost miserably when they first tried to steal some gold and run away.23